OmriH-Elister/Miscellaneous/README.md

 * DirEnum.bat is a batch file that also provides the same functionality and also works well.

 Currently the only exception in terms of functionality is:
-- Temporary-file-cleaner - is an xml file one can import to a local task scheduler in order to automate routine maintenance work on the personal computer.
+- Temporary-file-cleaner - which is an xml file one can import to a local task scheduler in order to automate routine maintenance work on the personal computer.
 The imported file will schedule a collection of batch commands that delete temporary windows files, cleans "deleted files" and performs small fixes and adjustments to the hard drive.